Minnesota solar rebates and incentives: 2025 guide

 Minnesota's net metering program is solid.
 Here are a few nuances to keep in mind:

 • Compensation rates vary from utility to utility.
 Excess solar generation is credited to customers at the average utility energy rate, which is slightly less than what you pay per kWh.
-All utilities use the same formula to calculate this rate (total revenue minutes fixed charges, then divided by annual kWh sales), but the numbers vary.
+While, all utilities use the same formula to calculate this rate (total revenue minus fixed charges, then divided by annual kWh sales), the final numbers vary.

 • You can request to be credited at the Simultaneous Purchase and Sale Billing Rate.
 This is a flat rate or a Time-of-Day rate.
 The average utility energy rate is usually more favorable.